nthomson-pivotal/katacoda-scenarios/cloudfoundry-intro/env.md

-First, lets grab a CloudFoundry space for you to work in.
+First, lets setup a CloudFoundry space for you to work in.
 We will provide you a temporary space to deploy applications to that will be valid for 30 minutes.

 Run the following command: `launch`{{execute}}